mcroitor/Diagram-Builder.Net/README.md

 Diagram Builder, standalone version.
 This version is .Net Framework dependent.

 # Versions history

+## 2.0.1
+ - Menu File --> Recent was added.
+It memorize 10 last opened files.
+ - Loadinf chess fonts by maps.
+Font maps are defined in the `fonts/mapping` folder.

 ## 2.0.0
 Refactoring.
 Extracted ChessFont and ChessBoard classes in libraries.
 Created console utility for fen to png image conversion.